rod-laycock/raspberry-pi-vivarium/README.md

 color

 ## Introduction.
-I have 4 ball pythons and need to ensure the temperature and humidity are always at the right levels.
+I have 3 (had 4 - 1 was a female and the others were starving themselves to try and get some, so she had to be rehomed) ball pythons and need to ensure the temperature and humidity are always at the right levels.
 So this project is starting life as a simple temperature/humidity sensor & recorder with web access, but over time could build up to include web-cams, temperature controller, over / under temperature alarms, door open sensors, you get the jist.

 ### A quick introduction to Pythons